rootslab/train/Readme.md

 /*
 * Get the current element through a circular iterator, also
 * incrementing the iterator counter/position by one; optionally,
-* it is possible to specify with a number the next iterator
+* it is possible to specify a number as the next iterator
-* position / index.
+* position / index in the queue.
 */
 Train#next( [ Number index ] ) : Object

 /*
- * Push an object into the queue.
+ * Push one or multiple objects into the queue. it uses
+ * the same signature as Array#push.
  * It returns the current number of items in the queue.
  */
-Train#push( [ Object object ] ) : Number
+Train#push( [ Object obj1 [, Object obj2 .. ] ] ) : Number

 /*
+ * Push one or multiple objects into the queue,
+ * Unlike #push, if the addition of elements exceed the
+ * xlim value, items aren't added but silently dropped.
+ * It returns the current number of items in the queue,
+ * or -1 if the current arguments/items were dropped.
+ */
+Train#xpush( [ Object obj1 [, Object obj2 .. ] ] ) : Number

+/*
- * Concat an Array to the queue.
+ * Concatenate an Array to the queue.
  * It returns the current Train instance.
  *
- * NOTE: first argument could also be a generic Object.
+ * NOTE: It accepts a single argument, that could be also a generic Object.
  */
 Train#concat( [ Array array ] ) : Train

+/*
+ * Concatenate an Array to the queue.
+ * Unlike #concat, if the addition of elements, contained in the array,
+ * exceed the xlim value, array is silently dropped.
+ * It returns the current number of items in the queue,
+ * or -1 if the current array was dropped.
+ *
+ * NOTE: It accepts a single argument, that could be also a generic Object.
+ */
+Train#xconcat( [ Array array ] ) : Number

 /*
  * Get the queue size.